jdeluyck/kcoreorg-website/_posts/2007/2007-09-15-spri-err-cd-cleanup.md

   - cleanup
 format: gallery
 ---
-I&#8217;ve been cleaning up a bit.. and finally decided to check/sort all my empty cd boxes I had lying about.
+I've been cleaning up a bit.. and finally decided to check/sort all my empty cd boxes I had lying about.

 The grand total: _449_ empty boxes.
 Argh!
 ![](/assets/images/2007/09/img_3723-sm.jpg)